kanishka-linux/reminiscence/README.md

 9. **gunicorn plus nginx setup** (optional)

+    * Install gunicorn, if not installed. (pip install gunicorn)

     * Instead of using **python manage.py runserver** command as mentioned in above installation instructions use following command.
 Users can change parameters according to need.
 Only make sure to keep value of **timeout** argument somewhat bigger.
 Larger timeout value is useful, if upload speed is slow and user want to upload relatively large body from web-interface.

              $ gunicorn --max-requests 1000 --worker-class gthread --workers 2 --thread 5 --timeout 300 --bind 0.0.0.0:8000 reminiscence.wsgi